 - Inspect casing and wires connecting electrodes to the main unit for cracks.
 Faulty components, software issues and poorly written instruction contribute a lot to the malfunctions that an external defibrillator causes.

-When the victim suffers from further injuries or death, manufacturers of the machine may be deemed responsible for this and might be taken to a legal action.
+When the victim suffers from further injuries or death, manufacturers of the machine may be deemed responsible for this and might be taken to legal action.
 This goes the same for the person who is responsible for the device’s maintenance.